-The Presidential Graduate Diversity Scholarship will be offered on a competitive basis to Summer 2022 or Fall 2022 applicants with strong academic qualifications as defined by the admission criteria of the Graduate College and the respective graduate program.
+The Presidential Graduate Diversity Scholarship will be offered on a competitive basis to Summer 2023 or Fall 2023 applicants with strong academic qualifications as defined by the admission criteria of the Graduate College and the respective graduate program.

 The Graduate College collects academic transcripts, test scores, and other admissions materials as needed to assess applications.

-Applications will be considered on a rolling basis, however no applications will be accepted after 5:00pm on March 1, 2022.
+Applications will be considered on a rolling basis, however no applications will be accepted after 5:00pm on February 15, 2023.

-Notifications for award winners will be made no later than April 1, 2022.
+Notifications for award winners will be made no later than March 15, 2023.

 Applications will be reviewed based on: (a) academic qualifications; (b) writing content; and (c) writing quality.
-Preference will be given to applicants from underrepresented populations and those entering doctoral programs.
+Preference will be given to applicants from underrepresented populations, and those entering doctoral programs.